What Are Some Low-Calorie Alcoholic Beverages?

-- Chardonnay, Pinot Grigio and Zinfandel White Wine – These wines contain 20 calories per ounce and 0.4grams of carbs.
-A five-ounce serving has 100 calories and two grams carbohydrates.
+- Chardonnay, Pinot Grigio, and Zinfandel White Wine – These wines contain 20 calories per ounce and 0.4grams of carbs.
+A five-ounce serving has 100 calories and two grams of carbohydrates.

 - Cabernet Sauvignon and Merlot Red Wine – Both have 20 calories per ounce and 0.8 grams of carbs.
-A five-ounce serving packs in 100 calories and four grams carbohydrates.
+A five-ounce serving packs of 100 calories and four grams of carbohydrates.

 Hard liquor isn’t as hard on your diet as other alcoholic beverages.
 But it’s higher in calories per ounce compared to wine.

 - Vermouth – Vermouth contains 32 calories per ounce and 0.2 grams of carbs.
-A shot glass of 1.5 ounce has 64 calories and 0.4 carbs.
+A shot glass of 1.5 ounces has 64 calories and 0.4 carbs.

-- Coconut Rum – This one packs in 51 calories per ounce and 5.3 grams of carbs, which means that drinking a shot glass gives you 77 calories and eight grams carbs.
+- Coconut Rum – This one pack in 51 calories per ounce and 5.3 grams of carbs, which means that drinking a shot glass gives you 77 calories and eight grams of carbs.